Is It Bad To Push Start A Motorcycle?

 Don’t rev it all the way, but maybe hold it around 2000 to make sure that the battery will hold.
 The battery might take a while to charge off of the alternator, so don’t turn it off.
 Make sure it has enough time to idle and charge before turning it off again.

 Remember that charging a battery won’t fix a worn-out battery.
 Batteries can only be jump started or push started a couple of times before it’s time to replace.
-So once the bike is running, you should be prepared to replace the battery, or ride it to a place that you can properly fix your motorcycle.
-See our other article here to learn more about how to push start a motorcycle.
+So once your motorcycle is running, you should be prepared to replace the battery, or ride it to a place that you can properly fix your motorcycle.

 Things You Should Not Do When Push Starting A Motorcycle

 The most common mistake when push starting a motorcycle is misdiagnosing the battery.
-You can find example after example online that shows people trying to push start the bike when they were out of gas, not dealing with a bad battery.
+You can find example after example online that shows people trying to push start their motorcycle when they were out of gas, not dealing with a bad battery.

 I even saw a post of a guy who was out of gas and then killed his battery when he was trying to push start it when all he needed was some gas.
 So, make sure you verify the problem with the bike is battery related, not spark or fuel related.

-Another thing to be careful of when push starting the bike is that you should be careful where you are pushing it.
+Another thing to be careful of when push starting a motorcycle is that you should be careful where you are pushing it.
 You shouldn’t do it inside an intersection, you should do it in a place that gives you enough room on the road to push it and jump on it.

 Also, the jerk that comes from the push can sometimes put you off balance, so be prepared for that so you don’t fall over once it starts up.
-Finally make sure that when you release the clutch your friends who are pushing you have their hands off the bike.
+Finally, make sure that when you release the clutch your friends who are pushing you have their hands off the motorcycle.
 When it kicks up, the shock might hurt their wrists or their arms.